jcp-org/Java-and-AI-Working-Group/README.md

 # How Can You Help/Participate

-This is what we want, this is what is helpfull
+This is what we want, this is what is helpfull:

-* Review and Try things out - what?
-Be specific about this
+* Review and try things out. - What, lets' be specific about this and give examples
-* Give us feedback, share your, experience, not why you do it this way, what about my use case
+* Give us feedback, share your experience.
+Not 'why you do it this way' or 'what about my use case'
 * Share our high level slides on social media and events

 # Communication Channels